House of Representatives: Defunct Houses of Representatives

 From 1867 until 1918, in Cisleithania, the Austrian part of the Austro-Hungarian monarchy, the lower house of the Imperial Council (Reichsrat) parliament, the Abgeordnetenhaus was generally known in English as "House of Representatives".
-Since 1855 the lower house in the Landtag assembly of Prussia was called Abgeordnetenhaus, as distinct from the upper House of Lords.
+Since 1855 the lower house in the Landtag of Prussia was called Abgeordnetenhaus, as distinct from the upper House of Lords.

 In 1934, the Nebraska voters approved a unicameral legislature dissolving the House of Representatives and transferring its powers to the Senate.

 The Kenyan House of Representatives was combined with the Senate in 1966, to form an enlarged single chamber parliament, known as the National Assembly.
 The Senate was re-established as an upper house following the 2010 Kenyan constitutional referendum.

 Under the First and Second Republics, the National Assembly of South Korea was officially bicameral, consisting of the House of Councillors and House of Representatives.
 In practice, however, the National Assembly was unicameral under the First Republic, as the first election of the House of Councillors was not held until the Second Republic was founded in 1960.
 Following a military coup the following year, the National Assembly was dissolved.
 Since its restoration in December 1963, the National Assembly has been unicameral.

 The House of Representatives of Ceylon (now Sri Lanka) was the lower chamber of the parliament established in 1947 according to the Soulbury Constitution.
 The 1972 First Republican Constitution of Sri Lanka replaced it with the unicameral National State Assembly.

+The Parliament of Sierra Leone, like its counterparts in other former British colonies, began as a Legislative Council.
+It was inaugurated in 1863 but was renamed the House of Representatives in 1954.

 Following the surrender of South Vietnam to North Vietnamese and Viet Cong forces in 1975, a Provisional Revolutionary Government established itself in Saigon and disbanded the bicameral National Assembly consisting of the Senate and the House of Representatives.

 Under apartheid, the House of Representatives was the house for South Africa's mixed race 'Coloured' community, in the Tricameral Parliament of 1984 to 1994.

 In 1994 the House of Representatives of the Gambia was dissolved in a coup d'état led by Yahya Jammeh.
 It was replaced as the legislature by the National Assembly according to the 1997 Constitution of The Gambia.

+The House of Representatives of Fiji was the lower chamber of Fiji's Parliament from 1970 to 2006.
+It was suspended by the 2006 military coup.
+The 2013 Constitution abolished it and replaced it with a single chamber Parliament.